Sarkozy 'sick' of Cameron's EU interference: reports

 "We're sick of you criticising us and telling us what to do," Sarkozy reportedly told Cameron.

 "You say you hate the euro, you didn't want to join and now you want to interfere in our meetings," he added.

-Another newspapers, The Times, also reported that a row had erupted, but did not give exact details.
+Another newspaper, The Times, also reported that a row had erupted, but did not give exact details.

-Cameron later warned that countries outside the eurozone risked being frozen out amid efforts for a pooled response to the crisis crippling the 17-nation single currency bloc.
+Cameron earlier warned that countries outside the eurozone risked being frozen out amid efforts for a pooled response to the crisis crippling the 17-nation single currency bloc.